Coolest Graffiti Castle Kelburn Estate, North Ayrshire, Scotland

 So, in 2007, when the owners were informed that the concrete facing would need replacing to prevent further damage to the stonework, his children suggested that four Brazilian artists be invited to tag the castle before the true historical re-facing would take place.

 The idea was that the graffiti would be removed once the “proper” restoration was done.
 Fast forward a to 2017 – and a LOT of attention (both good and not-so-good!).
 The graffiti remains and, by all accounts, has the blessing of Historic Scotland.

 The grounds of Kelburn Castle + the graffiti project

 The house and grounds opened to the public in 1977 and remains a favorite place to visit for those in the area.
-The day my daughter, Christi, and I visited Kelburn was a typical Scottish day – wet and rainy.
-That didn’t keep us from exploring the grounds which has some of the most unusual (and BEAUTIFUL!) foliage that I’ve ever seen.
+My daughter, Christi, and I visited Kelburn was a typical Scottish day – wet and rainy.
+That didn’t keep us from exploring the grounds with some of the most unusual (and BEAUTIFUL!) foliage that I’ve ever seen.

 From the stream and bunnies running alongside the castle to the Secret Forest, we explored for several hours.
 We imagined what it must be like to live in this magical castle overlooking the herb and “Children’s box garden”, which is in the shape of the Scottish flag with their individual initials planted in shrubs, to the horse stables and equestrian riding rings to the lush green golf course maintained by Largs Golf Club.